Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Data Collection

-\item \textbf{(Step 2) Collecting the source code data of the studied releases.} \begin{itemize}[wide = 0pt, itemsep = 3pt, topsep=3pt, listparindent=\parindent] \item \textit{(Step 2.1) Download the source code of the studied releases.} To download the source code of the studied software projects, we clone the repository of each project using the command git clone \texttt{project\_url} where \texttt{project\_url} is the url of the repository of the project in GitHub.
+\item \textbf{(Step 3) Download the source code of the studied releases.} To download the source code of the studied software projects, we clone the repository of each project using the command git clone \texttt{project\_url} where \texttt{project\_url} is the url of the repository of the project in GitHub.
 Then, we extract the source code of a particular release using the command \texttt{git checkout tags/tag\_name}.
-Here, tag\_name is the name of one of the studied release for the project.
-The list of projects and their associated GitHub repository links can be found in our supplementary material. \end{itemize}
+Here, \texttt{tag\_name} is the name of one of the studied release for the project.